browserengineering/book/book/intro.md

 proposals, and implementations.

 What's amazing is that, despite the scale and the pace and the complexity, there is still plenty of room to contribute.
-Every browser today is open-source, which opens up its implementation to the whole community of web developers.
-Browsers evolve like giant R&D projects, where new ideas are constantly being proposed and tested out.
+Every browser today is open source, which opens up its implementation to the whole community of web developers.
+Browsers evolve like giant research projects, where new ideas are constantly being proposed and tested out.
 As you would expect, some features fail and some succeed.
 The ones that succeed end up in specifications and are implemented by other browsers.
 Every web browser is open to contributions---whether